 Fill out the Contact Information Sheet with your email address, and emergency contact information.
 The access list can be left blank and added to as you have people come visit who may need to be let in if locked out.
 You may request others, like family or babysitters to have access.
 If you no longer want someone to have access to your apartment, please notify the Village Office.
 This list allows people to enter your apartment with a loaner key, so be sure to keep it updated!

 Fill out the University Village Apartment Condition Form (to document the condition in which you found the apartment at move-in) and return it to the Village Office within 5 days of moving in.

 Update in Cal Central

 Update your student University address by changing your address online at Cal Central

 You are provided with two keys (or two sets of keys if you have a keyed backdoor).

-Any additional keys must be ordered through the Village Office by filling out a maintenance request.
-The cost is a one-time fee of $9 for each key and will be charged to your CARS account or rent.
+- Any additional keys must be ordered through the Village Office by filling out a maintenance request.
+The cost is a one-time fee for each key and will be charged to your CARS account or rent.

-For security reasons, if you lose a key outside your apartment, please inform the village office and we will have your locks changed and issue new keys.
-A fee of $50 will be charged to your CAR account or rent.
+- For security reasons, if you lose a key outside your apartment, please inform the village office and we will have your locks changed and issue new keys.
+A fee will be charged to your CARS account or rent.
 (Please note that this fee also applies if all keys issued to you or purchased by you are not returned when you vacate your apartment on your move-out day.)

 Your Parking Space Assignment